ElectronicStructureLibrary/flook/README.md

 ## Downloading and installation ##

+flook is part of the [ESL-bundle](https://gitlab.com/ElectronicStructureLibrary/esl-bundle) which allows easy installation along side many other libraries that may also be required.
+For manual installation, please read on.

 Installing flook requires you to first fetch the library which is currently hosted at [github](https://github.com/) at [flook@git].